miscer/treadmill-garbage-collector/report/report.md

 The number of total and free cells are then used to know when to start scanning the heap and collecting garbage.

-## Triggering scanning

-The collector needs to start scanning when it thinks it might run out of free cells before scanning is finished.
-If the mutator allocates cells faster than the collector can deallocate, the heap needs to be expanded, as described below.

-In this implementation the heuristic for determining the ideal time to start scanning is fairly simple - a threshold ratio of free and total cells can be set.
-If this threshold is passed, for example 20% of all cells are free, the collector will start scanning.

-This could be improved by having the collector observe the mutator's behaviour - for instance, if it's allocating often and generates a lot of garbage, scanning should begin early to avoid having to expand the heap.

-## Expanding

-If the collector runs out of free cells, it needs to create more of them.
-The program simply does this when it is about to allocate the last free cell.

-A number of free cells is first created.
-This number can be configured by the mutator using the `expand_size` parameter.
-These cells are then inserted after the last free cell.

-These additional cells are never released, even if the mutator's memory requirements become lower after some time.
-To improve this, the collector could monitor the number of free cells and if it stays too high for some time, it could release some of them.

 ## Read barrier

 Since the treadmill collector is incremental, we need to make sure that the mutator does not cause inconsistencies during scanning by modifying the runtime objects.